 “Oily and dry skin have the same common problem: The pH in the skin is not balanced.
 By eating an alkaline diet and using the right products, you will be able to deliver the nutrients your skin needs in order to balance.”

 “Starting at the right age is key.
 If you are looking to slow down aging, we recommend starting in your 30s.
 Beauty today has so many unique techniques and technologies that can help slow down accelerated aging.
 I would recommend starting early with natural treatments and products before opting out for treatments that are irreversible during those desperate moments.”

 “Everyone’s skin type is different, so therefore the regimens are different.
 If I’m working with a normal skin type with no skin issues, I would say the typical skincare regimen is to get a facial once a month for basic cleansing and aging prevention, and a basic skincare routine: cleanser, exfoliator, moisturizer, and eye cream.
 Keeping a simple yet effective routine works wonders for your skin!”

 “I always believe if you focus on something with the intention to love it, it will heal and grow gracefully.
 Taking out 20 minutes once a week to give your skin some love with a simple mask and a five-minute stimulating massage gives your skin the attention it needs between visits to your skincare specialist.”

 “Women should incorporate retinols to their skincare routines in their 30s.
 I would only recommend any time earlier if you are experiencing harsh skin concerns like breakouts and pigmentation.
 Retinols do have a lot of power, so I always recommend it in moderation, and only if needed.”

 “Honey!
 Not only is it my favorite ingredient, but it’s one of the best ingredients I have seen great results from.
-Between its healing abilities and revealing your lovely luster, this is a beneficial natural ingredient to add in your skincare regimen.
+Between its healing abilities and revealing your lovely luster, this is a beneficial natural ingredient to add to your skincare regimen.